Skip to main content

 Overview

-The missions of the University of Wisconsin System and its institutions can be realized only if the University’s teaching, learning, research, and service activities occur in living and learning environments that are safe and free from violence, harassment, fraud, theft, disruption, and intimidation.
+The missions of the Universities of Wisconsin and its institutions can be realized only if the University’s teaching, learning, research, and service activities occur in living and learning environments that are safe and free from violence, harassment, fraud, theft, disruption, and intimidation.
 In promoting such environments, the University has a responsibility to address student nonacademic misconduct; this responsibility is separate from and independent of any civil or criminal action resulting from a student’s conduct.
-The University of Wisconsin La Crosse is committed to respecting students’ constitutional rights.
+The University of Wisconsin-La Crosse is committed to respecting students’ constitutional rights.
 UWS Chapter 17 is the guiding legislative document that outlines the process for resolving student misconduct.
 It outlines both the procedures involved and your rights as a student.
 The full document can be found here.
 Nothing in this chapter is intended to restrict students’ constitutional rights, including rights of freedom of speech or to peaceably assemble with others.

 The University's nonacademic misconduct process resolves cases that a student's behavior violates policies established in the student handbook.
 This process is distinct from the local, state, or federal legal systems.
 The campus process does not use the same procedures, burden of proof or rules of evidence as the court system.

-The University, focused on it's educational mission, uses a preponderance of evidence standard in most cases.
+The University, focused on its educational mission, uses a preponderance of evidence standard in most cases.
 Preponderance of evidence standard is information that persuades a reasonable person that it is more likely true than not true that misconduct occurred.
-In cases involving student status sanctions, such as enrollment restrictions, suspension or expulsion, a clear and convincing standard-- information that would persuade a reasonable person to have a firm belief that the misconduct occurred--is used.
+In cases involving student status sanctions, such as enrollment restrictions, suspension or expulsion, a clear and convincing standard, information that would persuade a reasonable person to have a firm belief that the misconduct occurred, is used.

 Information for Students